Schedule of Events

 PANEL DISCUSSION: Roasting with the Consumer in Mind

 From Brew Method to skills to volume, there are many factors for a roaster to consider beyond what brings out the best in a coffee!
-We chat to experts across the industry for insights into ways to deal with these considerations.
+We chat to experts across the industry for insights into ways to deal with these considerations and how to make the right decisions)

-Jacob Vestergaard (coffee in a hospitality setting ie Noma Restaurant!), Winston Thomas (Eversys - Bean to Cup solutions and barista training), Daniel Pretorius (4WKS, capsule R&D)
+Winston Thomas (Eversys - Bean to Cup solutions and barista training), Daniel Pretorius (4WKS, capsule R&D), Rob Stein (Loring Coffee Roasters)

 PANEL DISCUSSION: The Benefits of Certificates